What are stablecoins?

 This way, when you think the right time has come, you can buy new cryptocurrency from stablecoin.
 You won't have to convert fiat money first, which means you can capitalize on favorable rates much faster.

 How does a stablecoin work?

 A stablecoin that always has the same value as a fiat currency will need to be backed to maintain this constant value.
 If this is not the case, the stablecoin can never maintain its stable value.
-This is because the value is then based on trust, we have in the stablecoin, which would cause high fluctuation of the price.
+This is because the value is then based on the trust we have in the stablecoin, which would cause a high fluctuation in the price.

 Covered by fiat money

 A stablecoin can be backed by a fiat currency, which is also the most common backing.
 The best-known stablecoin, called Tether, is backed by the US dollar.
 One Tether is, therefore, always worth one dollar.
 The company behind this stablecoin will need to have real dollars in a vault in order to guarantee coverage.

 If this is not the case, then the owners of Tether will have a currency that is based on air.
 This would cause the exchange rate to crash.

 Covered by crypto

 Stablecoins do not always have to be covered by fiat currency.
 It is also possible for a stablecoin to be covered by crypto.
 The best-known example of a crypto-covered cryptocurrency is DAI.

 DAI is partly backed by cryptocurrencies like Ethereum.
 This is an ERC20 token that runs on Ethereum's blockchain.
 One DAI is always worth one US dollar, while DAI itself is not backed by the dollar.
 The team behind DAI solved this in the following way: MakerDAO provides the underlying value of DAI, while smart contracts on Ethereum ensure that DAI is always worth one dollar.